When creating or modifying existing connectors, you may rely on versioning features in Bizagi for connectors.

 In other words, when installing a new major version of a connector, Bizagi will not replace any previous version.

-When having multiple major versions installed, it is recommended to ensure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.
+When having multiple major versions installed, it is recommended to make sure you name their configuration with such detail, so that their use does not turn confusing in those places where processes needs to know which one to use.

 Minor version changes